elo-enterprises/k8s-tools/docs/compose.mk.md

 There's many reasons why you might want these capabilities if you're working with tool-containers, builds, deploys, and complex task orchestration.
 People tend to have strong opions about this topic, and it's kind of a long story.

 The short version is this: Makefiles run practically everywhere and most people can read/write them.
 They're also really good at describing DAGs, and lots of automation, but *especially life-cycle automation*, is a natural fit for this paradigm.
-The only trouble is that a) *make has nothing like native support for tasks in containers*, and b) *describing the containers themselves is even further outside of it's domain*.
-Meanwhile, docker-compose is exactly the opposite.Make/Compose are already a strong combination for this reason, and by adding some syntactic sugar using compose.mk, you can orchestrate make-targets across several containers without cluttering your host.
-More than that, you can also bootstrap surprisingly sophisticated automation-APIs with surprisingly little effort.
+The only trouble is that **a)** *make has nothing like native support for tasks in containers*, and **b)** *describing the containers themselves is even further outside of its domain*.
+Meanwhile, docker-compose is exactly the opposite.
+Make & Compose are already a strong combination for this reason, and by adding some syntactic sugar using compose.mk, you can orchestrate make-targets across several containers without cluttering your host.
+More than that.. you can also bootstrap surprisingly sophisticated automation-APIs with surprisingly little effort.

 If you're interested in the gory details of a longer-format answer, see [the Design Philosophy docs](docs/but-why.md).